rdoetjes/triviant/README.md

 This web application runs entirely on the front end, so it only requires a static web page server.
 It generates trivia questions based on the player's **age** and **country of origin**.

-The questions are generated using the OpenAI API.
-All you need is an OpenAI API key, which you'll enter in the setup form.
+The questions are generated using the Gemini (Google AI).
+All you need is an Gemini API key, which you'll enter in the setup form.

 ![Setup Form](images/pic1.png "Setup Form")

-Players select their age and country, and the questions are tailored accordingly using the OpenAI API.
+Players select their age and country, and the questions are tailored accordingly using the Gemini API.
 The questions are both **age-appropriate** and **regionally relevant**.

 ---